 Neil Nanpeng Shen is one of the co-founders of our company and has been our company's director since our inception.
 Mr. Shen is the founding managing partner of Sequoia Capital China.
 Mr. Shen served as our chief financial officer from 2000 to October 2005 and as president from August 2003 to October 2005.
 Prior to founding our company, Mr. Shen had worked for more than eight years in the investment banking industry in New York and Hong Kong.
-Currently, Mr. Shen is the co-chairman of Home Inns, an independent director of Focus Media Holding Limited, a Nasdaq-listed media advertising company based in China, and a non-executive director of E-House (China) Holdings Limited, a leading real estate services company based in China and listed in the New York Stock Exchange, a non-executive director of China Real Estate Information Group, listed on Nasdaq, a non-executive director of Peak Sports, a Hong Kong listed sports apparel company in China, a non-executive director of China Nuokang Bio-Pharmaceutical, listed on Nasdaq as well as an independent director of American Dairy Inc. an NYSE-listed infant milk powder company in China.
+Currently, Mr. Shen is the co-chairman of Home Inns, an independent director of Focus Media Holding Limited, a Nasdaq-listed media advertising company based in China, and a non-executive director of E-House (China) Holdings Limited, a leading real estate services company based in China and listed in the New York Stock Exchange, a non-executive director of China Real Estate Information Group, listed on Nasdaq, a non-executive director of Le Gaga Holdings Limited listed on Nasdaq, a non-executive director of Le Gaga Holdings Limited listed on Nasdaq, a non-executive chairman of Mecox Lane Limited listed on Nasdaq as well as an independent director of American Dairy Inc. an NYSE-listed infant milk powder company in China.
 He was awarded "Economic Figure of the Year" by CCTV in 2006 and was voted as the Top Venture Capitalist in China by Zero2IPO, Forbes Magazine and Global Entrepreneur Magazine.
 Mr. Shen received his Master's degree from the School of Management at Yale University and his Bachelor's degree from Shanghai Jiao Tong University.

 Qi Ji is one of the co-founders of our company.
 He has served as our director since our inception.
-Other than performing his duties as a director of our company, Mr. Ji is not involved in our daily operations and business affairs.
-Mr. Ji is the executive chairman of China Lodging Group, Limited, which is the holding company of Hanting.
+Mr. Ji is the executive chairman of China Lodging Group, Limited, or Hanting, a leading economy hotel chain in China.
 He was the chief executive officer of Home Inns from 2002 to January 2005.
 He was the chief executive officer and the president of our company from 1999 to early 2002 consecutively.
 Prior to founding our company, he served as the chief executive officer of Shanghai Sunflower High-Tech Group which he founded in 1997.
 He headed the East China Division of Beijing Zhonghua Yinghua Intelligence System Co., Ltd. from 1995 to 1997.
 He received both his Master's and Bachelor's degrees from Shanghai Jiao Tong University.